When do babies’ eyes change colour and are all babies born with blue eyes?

 When do babies' eyes change colour?

 Your newborn's eye colour is unlikely to stay the same.
 Even if they're born with blue eyes and they stay blue, they'll change subtly as they age.
-As our expert, retired midwife, baby expert, parenting consultant and author, Rachel Fitz-D notes, "everyone with blue eyes knows that there are shades of blues and often children's blue eyes are 'bluer' when they're born and then go greyer or get a hint of green as they get older."
+As our expert, Rachel Fitz-D notes, "everyone with blue eyes knows that there are shades of blues and often children's blue eyes are 'bluer' when they're born and then go greyer or get a hint of green as they get older."
+As a rule, eye colours gets darker rather than lighter, so babies born with blue eyes may get darker or turn brown, but babies born with brown eyes will never end up with blue eyes.

-The most dramatic eye colour changes occur when your child is between the ages of three and six months old.
+As the NHS notes, most dramatic eye colour changes occur when your child is between the ages of three and six months old.
 By that point, the iris has enough pigment for you to be able to better predict what the final eye colour will be.
-But even at 6 months, they may continue to change slightly.
-Nevertheless, by your baby's first birthday you can be pretty confident that their eye colour is here to stay.
+But while you'll be able to tell whether they'll have blue, green or brown eyes by their first birthday, baby's eyes may not stop changing colour until they're three years old.

 What is eye colour?